Supersheep50/A-History-of-Playstation/README.md

     -   #### Returning Visitor Goals

         1. As a returning visitor I want to find out more information about the different PlayStation consoles and games in more detail.
-        2. As a returning visitor I'd like to see new PlasyStation consoles and Best Selling games added.
+        2. As a returning visitor I'd like to see new PlayStation consoles and Best Selling games added.
         3. As a returning visitor I'd like to be able to read up on more information about the Best Selling games.

     -   #### Frequent User Goals